-Thai authorities seek to censor coverage of student protests
+Thai authorities crack down as student protests grow nationwide

 Despite that, protest-related hashtags remain the most used on Twitter.

-The protest movement became particularly controversial when it adopted reform of the monarchy as a demand.
-The protesters want it to act within the checks and balances of democracy.

-The monarchy has long been considered sacrosanct in Thailand, and is protected by a law that makes defaming senior royals punishable by a prison term of three to 15 years.
-The issue has angered Thailand’s conservative establishment, especially the army, which considers protecting the monarchy to be one of its main duties.
+One of the many student groups involved in organizing the protests, Free Youth, recently said its Facebook account might soon be blocked and asked people to sign up for Telegram.
+Within about a day, it had 200,000 subscribers on the app.

-Prayuth said Monday that the government is open to an extraordinary session of parliament to seek a solution to the current situation.
+Prayuth said Monday that the government is open to an extraordinary session of Parliament to seek a solution to the current situation.
 It was not clear when that might be held.